123erfasst/Cordova-sqlite-storage/README.md

 # Cross-platform SQLite storage plugin for Cordova/PhoneGap

+Changes: We added a priority transaction queue, which runs before the default transaction queue.
+         Use priorityTransaction() to add querys to the prio-queue.

 Native SQLite component with API based on HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/) for the following platforms:
 - Android
 - iOS